 Love a good food fight?
 Well there's a huge one in the RSC's new autumn production King John.
 Just don't go in your best garb if you've booked a front row seat!
 Actor Richard Pryal fills us in.

-Richard makes his RSC debut this season in King John, Shakespeare’s rarely performed play about a nation in turmoil in which he gets to fight – a lot – and take part in a full-on food fight.
-Directed by Eleanor Rhode, it opens on Thurs September 19.
-Born in Coventry, he grew up in Norwich and you may recognise from Killing Eve, Manhunt and London Spy on the telly, makes his RSC debut, which involves lobbing bread rolls aplenty and attacking his enemies with a meat cleaver.
+Actor Richard Pryal makes his RSC debut this season in King John, Shakespeare’s rarely performed play about a nation in turmoil in which he gets to fight – a lot – and take part in a full-on food fight.
+Stylishly directed by Eleanor Rhode, it runs until March 21 2020.
+Born in Coventry, Richard grew up in Norwich and you may recognise him from Killing Eve, Manhunt and London Spy on the telly.
+His role in King John involves lobbing bread rolls aplenty and attacking his enemies with a meat cleaver.
 Blimey!
 Luckily he’s in a serene mood when we grab him for a chat.

 I love the trailer with the food fight!
 It looks quite anarchic – is it advisable if you’ve booked a front row seat not to come in your best gear?